daoudclarke/daoudclarke.github.com/_posts/2026-02-19-repeating-prompt.md

 My point is that it shouldn't be necessary to repeat the prompt or waste tokens on reasoning to get this performance boost.
-A similar boost could be achieved by removing the causality restriction for _for prompts_.
+A similar boost could be achieved by removing the causality restriction _for prompts_.
 For example, during pre-training the first half of the context could be allowed to attend to any token within that range, while we try and predict the second half.